In general, the steps to getting a DC DMV Limited Purpose driver license are:

 DC DMV administers the vision screening test at the DC DMV service centers.
 You must pass the vision test to be issued a Limited Purpose driver license.

 At the DC DMV Service Center, when you have provided your application form and other documents, you must take and pass a knowledge test.

 If you do not currently have a valid driver license from DC or another jurisdiction, you will be issued a Limited Purpose learner permit after you take and pass the knowledge test.

 Road Skills Test

 When you have passed the knowledge test, you can schedule a road skills test.
 An appointment is required, and walk-ins are not accepted.
-More information on the road skills test is available at the link below:

 You must take a new photograph after every driver license, knowledge test, or identification card transaction you have with DC DMV.
 District law and policy requires a full frontal digital photo that will show either the ears, or up to the hairline without showing the hair.

 Once your photo has been taken, you will pay the appropriate fee for your license.
-Information on DC DMV driver license fees is available at the link below:

 DC DMV will issue you a temporary, paper DC DMV driver license after you have completed the process and paid the fees.
 This temporary driver license will be valid for 45 calendar days; your actual license will be mailed to you within 10 business days.
 DC DMV does not mail licenses to PO boxes.